How to obtain a CE mark for a medical device

 Depending on the risk class, the conformity assessment can be carried out by the manufacturer or the assessment as well as periodic controls must be carried out by a notified body.
 Manufacturers of the devices of all risk classes have to compile a technical documentation to prove the fulfillment of the safety and performance criteria, as outlined in the essential requirements.

-The CE mark under the EU Medical Device Directives
+Classification by risk and conformity routes under the EU Medical Device Directives

 Once the risk class has been determined, the manufacturer can choose from different conformity assessment procedures as outlined in Article 11 of the MDD.